satunr/CoVar/README.md

 **Output.** Obtain `<Comb_Trimmed_2.gml>` (CoVar network) and a spreadsheet enumerating variational, nearest neighbor, and core genes.

-By following these steps, you can effectively run CoVar, extracting valuable insights into variational and core genes across multiple iterations.
-The combination of Main3.py and Combined.py ensures a comprehensive analysis, providing a deeper understanding of biological networks.
+<p align="justify">By following these steps, you can effectively run CoVar, extracting valuable insights into variational and core genes across multiple iterations.
+The combination of Main3.py and Combined.py ensures a comprehensive analysis, providing a deeper understanding of biological networks.</p>

 ----------------------------------------------------------------------------------------------------------------------------------------